-The fund holds a diversified portfolio across sectors and markets.
-The long-term legitimacy of those sectors and markets depends, among other things, on operations, products and services that are ethically acceptable.
+We hold a diversified portfolio across sectors and markets.
+The long-term legitimacy of those sectors and markets depends on operations, products and services that are ethically acceptable.

 The responsibility to respect human rights applies to all companies.
-It is the duty of companies themselves to decide how and to what extent the Guiding Principles and other relevant principles and guidelines apply to their operations.
-In practice, certain human rights will probably be more at risk of being impacted than others, depending on sector, geographical area and other circumstances.
+It is the duty of companies to decide how the Guiding Principles and other relevant principles and guidelines apply to their operations.
+In practice, certain human rights will be more at risk of being impacted than others, depending on sector, geographical area, business model and other circumstances.

-We acknowledge that information on human rights can be sensitive, both for companies and for affected stakeholders.
-We nevertheless encourage companies to be transparent, as far as possible, about the dilemmas they face and priorities they set in their efforts to respect human rights.
-Principles and practices for companies’ human rights reporting have been developed over time.
-We support the ongoing development of good practices.
-Appropriate and timely reporting and measurable data are important in this regard.
-For selected companies, we use such information to assess their human rights risk exposure, management and performance.
+Information on human rights can be sensitive, both for companies and for affected rights-holders.
+We nevertheless encourage companies to be transparent about the dilemmas they face and priorities they set in their efforts to respect human rights.
+Regulation, principles and practices for companies’ human rights reporting are developing over time.
+We support the ongoing development of good practices and believe that appropriate and timely reporting and measurable data are important.

 A. Integrate human rights into policies and strategy